Qualified Intermediary

 Like-Kind Property

 The IRS states that the relinquished property (property being sold) and the replacement property (property being bought) must be like-kind.
-Generally speaking, any type of investment property type may qualify for an exchange, except your primary residence.
 To learn more read our What is Like-Kind Property in Real Estate? blog.

 45-Day Identification Period